Even though advances in technology and medicine mean that we can look forward to longer and healthier lives, we still need to plan for the future.

 Do your filing

-Your attorney should also keep records of any decisions they make on your behalf and why.
+They should also keep records of any decisions they make on your behalf and why.
 In case they’re needed, it’s also a good idea to have several certified copies of your LPAs in your files.

 Easy to understand

-So that everyone can understand what your attorney does on your behalf, they must keep your money separate from their own.
+To make it clear what your attorney does on your behalf, they must keep your money separate from their own.

 Share this post: